USS Vella Gulf (CG-72)

-USS Vella Gulf (CG-72) is a Ticonderoga-class guided missile cruiser that served with the United States Navy.
+USS Vella Gulf (CG-72) was a Ticonderoga-class guided missile cruiser that served with the United States Navy.
 She was the second ship named for the Battle of Vella Gulf, a naval engagement in the Solomons campaign of World War II, the first being USS Vella Gulf (CVE-111), an escort carrier commissioned in 1945.
 The ship's keel was laid down on 22 April 1991 at Pascagoula, Mississippi, by Ingalls Shipbuilding, then a division of Litton Industries.
 She was launched on 13 June 1992, sponsored by Mary A. McCauley, wife of Vice Admiral William F. McCauley (Ret.), and commissioned on 18 September 1993 at Naval Station Norfolk.

 Designed as a multi-mission ship, Vella Gulf was capable of sustained combat operations in Anti-Air, Anti-Submarine, Anti-Surface, and Strike warfare environments.
-She supported of carrier battle groups, amphibious assault groups, ballistic missile defense, as well as interdiction and escort missions.
+She supported carrier battle groups, amphibious assault groups, ballistic missile defense, as well as interdiction and escort missions.
 Her diverse combat capability was orchestrated by the Aegis Combat System, a fully integrated electronic detection, engagement, and fire-control system.
 Aegis enabled Vella Gulf to detect, evaluate, and engage an enemy with great firepower and accuracy.